FAQ: COVID-19 Vaccine for Kids Under 12

 We as pediatricians have been following the COVID-19 vaccine safety and efficacy trials and vaccine rollout process very closely, and we see our role as trusted messengers who can provide this information for families so that parents can make the best decision possible for their child.

 If you have concerns about the vaccine, reach out to your child’s pediatrician or healthcare provider, and check out trustworthy sources of information on the COVID-19 vaccine, such as the CDC website and healthychildren.org (from the American Academy of Pediatrics).

 Can a young child receive regular childhood immunizations at the same time as receiving the COVID-19 vaccine?

 Yes!
 Children can receive the COVID-19 vaccine at the same time as other routine childhood vaccines and the flu shot.
 There has been extensive research on co-administration of the most widely used vaccines that has shown similar antibody production rates and safety as when the vaccines are given separately.
 This is also being monitored with the people who are currently receiving the COVID-19 vaccine along with other vaccines.
 Because of this, the CDC has recommended that that COVID-19 vaccines may be administered without regard to timing of other vaccines- which means that vaccines can be given together on the same day.

-We saw almost no flu last year.
-Won’t it be the same this season?
 Does my child really need to get the flu vaccine on top of a COVID vaccine?
 Is getting both safe?